2-dimensional Lawvere theories, commutativity, and higher Day convolution: 2-dimensional algebraic structures

 We now proceed to define 2-dimensional analogue of Lawvere theories and their models.
 The semantic theory now becomes richer as we have various flavours of morphisms of models: strict, pseudo, lax, colax.
-We use the the framework of \cite{ABK24} to consider Lawvere 2-theories as \textit{$\mF$-sketches} and the goal of this section is to develop the general theory of $2$-dimensional commutativity for $\mF$-sketches.
+We use the framework of \cite{ABK24} to consider Lawvere 2-theories as \textit{marked $2$-sketches}\footnote{Also enhanced $2$-sketches or $\mF$-sketches}.
+The goal of this section is to define the category of algebras internal to a $\T$-model $\X$, denoted by $\IntAlg(\X)$, both in $(2,2)$ and $(\infty,2)$-categorical contexts.
+To achieve that, we need to recall the theory of marked (or enhanced) $2$-categories and the Gray tensor products thereof.